dustinpfister/blog_posts/_posts/threejs-points-material.md

 ## 3 - Conclusion

-So the points material is an interesting alterative to the typical basic or standard material.
-There should be at least one such option when it comes to just having a way to see the location of ponints in a geomerty, and the points material seems to work fine when it comes to this.
+So the points material is an interesting alternative to the typical basic or standard material.
+There should be at least one such option when it comes to just having a way to see the location of points in a geometry, and the points material seems to work fine when it comes to this.